samyakmehta28/samyakmehta28.github.io/_news/intern_coherent.md

 related_posts: false
 ---

-Currently interning as a Software Engineer at Cohrent Corp in Santa Clara, CA.
+Started a summer internship as a Software Engineer at Coherent Corp in Santa Clara, CA.